spiral-project/blog/content/daybed/daybed-revival.rst

 affraid of the monster we created.
 "What's wrong with this API?
 It used to be simple!"

 We sat back and gave some thoughts to all this.
-How could we deal with ACLs in a simple and straightforward way?
+How could we deal with permissions in a simple and straightforward way?

 And, all of a sudden, everything made sense: we don't need to have users, groups and policies… Let's just have access tokens that daybed issues to its